-The Queenslander home is famous for its high ceilings and VJ panelling, which immediately draws the eye upwards upon entering.
-Utilise the height of the space by using styling tricks and lighting to accentuate these features.
-We love using floating shelves in areas such as the kitchen, bedroom or living rooms to add interest to walls and an extra space to display your favourite items.
-Bring personality into a space by styling the shelves with a stack of books, a trailing plant or a beautiful arrangement of decorative pots and vases.
-Gallery walls are an amazing feature to add to the long hallways of Queenslander homes as you can create a beautiful story and display your favourite artworks and photos in a creative way.
-We love the frames on offer at Freedom and Provincial Home Living.
-Another way to draw the eye upwards is to add in feature lighting in the form of hanging pendants or wall sconces.
-Add a beautiful pendant light above a dining table or line the hallway with a few gorgeous wall sconces to elevate the style and look of the home.
+The Queenslander house is famous for its high ceilings and VJ panelling, which immediately draws the eye upwards when you walk through the front door.
+Utilise the height of the space by using styling tricks and lighting to accentuate these fantastic features.
+We love using floating shelves in the kitchen, bedroom or living rooms to add interest to walls, as well as an extra space to display your treasured trinkets.
+Bring personality into a space by styling the shelves with your favourite books, a trailing plant or a beautiful arrangement of decorative pots and vases.
+Gallery walls are an amazing feature to add to the long hallways of a Queenslander home, as you can display your gorgeous artworks and photos in a more creative way.
+We love the frames on offer at Frame Today because they not only come in different shapes and sizes to inject depth into your gallery wall, but they also have a wide variety of textures and colours.

-A main feature of the Queenslander Home is the sprawling verandas and large outdoor spaces.
-It is essential to make use of these gorgeous spaces by creating zones, furnishing and decorating them for a variety of uses.
-We recommend adding a large dining table and chairs for outdoor entertaining that will allow you to eat alfresco during the summer months and invite friends and family over for long lunches and dinners.
-We love the dining sets from Remarkable Furniture and Early Settler – they’ve got combinations to suit every design style!
-A veranda is not complete without a bistro table and chairs for morning coffee and newspaper relaxing and or evening glass of wine.
-Lastly, finish with some beautiful outdoor plants in beautiful pots and baskets to create the ultimate outdoor oasis!
+A main feature of a Queenslander house is its sprawling veranda and large surrounding outdoor space.
+You should always make use of these gorgeous areas by creating chill-out zones and furnishing them for a variety of uses.
+Add a large outdoor dining table and accompanying chairs to the veranda that’ll allow you to eat alfresco during the summer months and invite friends and family over for long lunches.
+We love the dining sets from Freedom and Early Settler – they’ve got great combinations to suit every design style from country cottage to mid-century modern.